Dachshund Traits You Need To Know

 Dachshund Traits: Temperament

-They are intelligent but sometimes stubborn, so patience is key when housebreaking and training them.
+So patience is key when housebreaking and training them.

 Health & Grooming Needs

 Regular exercise is important to keep them physically fit and maintain a healthy weight.
-They are prone to back problems, so it's crucial to prevent jumping from heights or any activities that put strain on their spine.

 Additionally, keeping their ears clean and nails trimmed will help prevent infections and discomfort.